vdemeester/operator-hello-world/README.md

 ### Blockers

-- [ ] The operator, when deployed do not work as expected
-- [ ] The build of the operator image does not work from Che
+- [ ] Investigate why the build of the operator image with buildah doesn't work in a Che container

 ### Nice to have